 If you’re a fan of orgasms (and who isn’t?), it’s your lucky day!
 A recent Harvard University study found that men who had at least 21 orgasms in a month, were a third less likely to develop prostate cancer compared to men who only ejaculated 4 to 7 times per month.
 It sounds too good to be true, but those of us in sexual medicine have always known that milking the cow, so to speak, had a host of healthy benefits.
-Let’s look at some of them.
+Let’s see how ejaculating helps prevent prostate cancer.

 Ejaculation is Good for You

 In addition to that intense, peel-yourself-off-the-wall pleasure that you feel during an orgasm, ejaculation has a long list of healthy side effects.
 Ejaculating releases endorphins, the body’s feel-good neurochemicals that can reduce feelings of anxiety and stress and improve feelings of self-worth and self-esteem.
 Endorphins also play a role in controlling appetite and increasing immune function.
 Plus, if you or your partner have ever found yourself snoring minutes after sex, it will come as no surprise to you that orgasms can also help you get to sleep faster.

 In addition to releasing chemicals like dopamine, serotonin, oxytocin and prolactin, it’s thought that ejaculation can also purge toxins, impurities and carcinogens from the prostate.
 By frequently getting rid of sperm that may contain DNA damage, ejaculating regularly can also improve the quality of your semen.
 One study showed that after ejaculating every day for seven days, 80% of the participants had an increase in sperm quality.
 The results led researchers to believe that increased ejaculation can lead to an improvement in fertility.